-We are a Japanese restaurant Phoenix and we not only serve traditional Japanese food, we also cherish it and nurture it here at our restaurant.
+We are a Japanese restaurant Phoenix and we don’t only prepare and serve traditional Japanese food, we also cherish the culture and nurture it here at our restaurant.
 Many cultures have a signature drink that is well-known around the world.
 Sake is the traditional rice wine from Japan that has been around for nearly 2,000 years.
 Containing mostly water, Sake has a light, fruity flavor, and much more balanced flavor than traditional wine made from grapes.
 Considered to be one of the more healthy alcoholic drinks, many that seek alternative options to traditional beer and wine often find that sake suits their tastes and needs.
 The history of how sake came to be is an interesting one and really explains why it has stayed around for all these years.

 Here is a brief overview of the sake history.

 This rice wine was developed a short while after the Japanese first cultivated rice over 2,000 years ago.
 The very first recorded version of the sake that we know today was called kuchikami-zake, meaning “mouth-chewed”.
 Making this version of sake required no machinery or technology but did require a strong jaw.
 Those who were designated the task of making this drink (typically pure, young females) would chew the grains of rice and spit into a collection vat.
 The enzymes from human saliva and yeast would cause fermentation thus producing an alcoholic beverage (if you want to call it that).